 When you hear the ingredient Ascorbic Acid you immediately think the worst.
 It's a corrosive, caustic, even destructive ingredient that may cause a lot of harm.
 But the reality is quite the opposite.
-Ascorbic Acid is a fancy way of saying ‘Vitamin C. It is commonly found naturally in certain foods such as potatoes, tomatoes, citrus fruits, and leafy vegetables.
-It is most commonly known for its health benefits and helping your body build up it's immune system to ward off illnesses.
+Ascorbic Acid is a fancy way of saying 'Vitamin C'.
+It is commonly found naturally in certain foods such as potatoes, tomatoes, citrus fruits, and leafy vegetables.
+It is most commonly known for its health benefits and helping your body build up its immune system to ward off illnesses.
 However, there are a lot of other things that ascorbic acid is used for.

-When people think of Vitamin C they most likely think of using it to fight or prevent a cold or illness, which it does help with.
+When people think of Vitamin C they most likely think of using it to fight a cold or illness, which it does help with.
 When it comes to health benefits Vitamin C can help protect cells, maintain healthy skin, blood vessels, bone, and cartilage and is great at helping with wound healing.

 Ascorbic Acid is often used in cosmetic products to help slow down the deterioration that can be caused by any exposure to the air.
 It is also used to control the pH of the product.